lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 ## Accessibility

 - [ ] Lots to do, I'm sure
+- [ ] ARIA
+- [ ] Contrast between text and background for readability
 - [ ] Make sure reader mode works

 ## Footer